 The TARDIS: Pupils can take a trip through time and space to get even closer to the curriculum and experience a wide-range of environments right in the school!

-Learnpads: Teaching assistants are able to bring digital resources right to our learners fingertips through the use of ‘Learnpads’.
-Children are given a more tactile learning experience through the use of digital tablet devices in the classroom.
+Chromebooks: Teachers and teaching assistants are able to bring digital resources right to our learners fingertips through the use of Chromebooks.
 We can target resources at the individual; assisting the learning of English for EAL pupils, or supporting SEN pupils to achieve their learning goals.
 Pupils are encouraged to select technology appropriate to the needs of their current project; justifying their reasons for selecting each hardware and software tool.

 Tailored resources: Carefully selected online resources provide individualised learning for our pupils.
-Whether using Mathletics and Kahn Academy to support learning both in the classroom and beyond, or using Education City to set tasks for children to complete for homework, while enriching the classroom experience we try our best to ensure that learners are suitably challenged at all times.
+Whether using Kahn Academy to support learning both in the classroom and beyond, or using BrainPop and Education City to set tasks for children to complete for homework, while enriching the classroom experience we try our best to ensure that learners are suitably challenged at all times.

 Clubs & Extra Activities